Gaia 1

-The Gaia 1 cluster was detected by researchers applying automated "star gauging" to the Gaia observatory's data on star locations.
+Researchers detected the Gaia 1 cluster applying automated "star gauging" to the Gaia observatory's data on star locations.
 This analysis surprisingly indicated a prominent concentration of stars, previously unknown and uncataloged, adjacent to Sirius.
 Gaia observed a cluster population of approximately 1,200 stars down to Gaia magnitude 19.
-Analysis of 2MASS data for those stars shows a red giant branch and a pronounced red clump that allows the absolute magnitude of the stars to be deduced and the distance calculated.
+Analysis of 2MASS data for those stars shows a red-giant branch and a pronounced red clump that allows the absolute magnitude of the stars to be deduced and the distance calculated.
 Fitting the red giant branch also allows the age of the cluster to be calculated at 6.3 billion years.